-In July 2014, CMS issued new guidance related to the Medicare Part D payments for Medicare beneficiaries that supersedes its prior guidance surrounding required pre-authorization for all medications unrelated to the patient’s terminal prognosis.
+In July 2014, CMS issued new guidance related to the Medicare Part D payments for Medicare beneficiaries that supersede its prior guidance surrounding required pre-authorization for all medications unrelated to the patient’s terminal prognosis.

 CMS has limited its prior authorization guidance to only 4 drug classifications: